-Basically very little however, the perceived difference is that having user and data served up from “Prem” is safer than having it copied to Azure.
+Basically very little, however, the perceived difference is that having users and data served up from “Prem” is safer than having it copied to Azure.

-Ideally we would want microservices making API calls from the cloud to “Prem” – however, most legacy applications lack well-developed APIs, or in some cases, don’t even offers an API.
+Ideally, we would want microservices making API calls from the cloud to “Prem” – however, most legacy applications lack well-developed APIs, or in some cases, don’t even offer an API.

 Are you starting to see how the Microsoft DevOps role fits?